chaos-mesh/website/docs/simulate-aws-chaos.md

 This document describes how to use Chaos Mesh to simulate AWS faults.

-## AwsChaos introduction
+## AWSChaos introduction

-AwsChaos can help you simulate fault scenarios on the specified AWS instance.
-Currently, AwsChaos supports the following fault types:
+AWSChaos can help you simulate fault scenarios on the specified AWS instance.
+Currently, AWSChaos supports the following fault types:

 - **Ec2 Stop**: stops the specified EC2 instance.
 - **Ec2 Restart**: restarts the specified EC2 instance.